 The net result is that, at best, licensed architects touch perhaps 5% of the single family residences built in the U.S..
 The twin worlds of stock-plan flooded subdivisions and elitist architect designed homes are failing economically.
 Both of these perspectives are tone-deaf to their context, client and value, and served only the bottom line of developers on one hand or the glossy pages of house porn magazines on the other.
 Well those builders and those magazines have shrunk to often unrecognizable states.
 Both of these paradigms are running on empty, blind to their irrelevance to so many people aching to create their own home.

 This was not always the case.
-For more than a century ofethical and engaged architects who have known that home design touches families in ways no other building project can.
+For more than a century ethical and engaged architects have known that home design touches families in ways no other building project can.
 The direct appreciation of your patron in every thought you have as a designer is imperative to creating homes for engaged clients.
-Unfortunately sad truth is for many architects, tainted by the prejudicial professional programming house design projects are fill-in for “real” work during hard times or training wheels for young architects starting out.
-Architects who dream of recognition as the fashion designers of built form, residential practice means an icky marriage to clients, and endless hours perfecting that marriage that often never get paid for.
+Unfortunately the sad truth is for many architects, tainted by the prejudicial professional programming, house design projects are fill-in for “real” work during hard times or training wheels for young architects starting out.
+For architects who dream of recognition as the fashion designers of built form, residential practice means an icky marriage to clients, and endless hours perfecting that marriage that often never get paid for.

 The contrarian idea that good design for middle-class housing consumers versus mega-wealthy patrons is a noble profession is not new.
 In the 19th century “pattern books” by designers like Samuel Reed and Andrew Jackson Downing broke the mold of often owner-built and designed one-off homes for the middle class.
 These books marketed the idea of gracious living in picturesque designs.
 Before his death in 1852, Downing noted: "A good house will lead to a good civilization."